aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 ##### Adding an Element

 - The element’s hash determines its bucket.
 Synchronization is applied to ensure thread-safety.

+##### Retrieving an Element

+In a `Hashtable`, elements are retrieved using the `get()` method.
+Like a `HashMap`, the `get()` method computes the hash of the key to locate the corresponding value.
+However, `Hashtable` is synchronized, which can cause performance overhead compared to `HashMap` and `LinkedHashMap`.
+It also does not allow `null` keys or values.

+Below is the internal working of the `contains()` method:

+- The `containsKey()` method checks the hash table for the presence of the key.
+- The key's hash is computed, and the corresponding bucket is located.
+- The key is compared using the `equals()` method to confirm a match.
+- Returns `true` if the key exists, `false` otherwise.

 ##### Removing an Element